mapbox/mapbox-maps-android/docs/Migrate to v11.md

 Additionally, you have the option to enable all traces at once using `MapboxTracing.enableAll()`.
 If you want to disable all tracing, simply use `MapboxTracing.disableAll()`.

 You can find more details about Tracing API use in the [Developing guide](../DEVELOPING.md#working-with-traces)

-### Evolving Basemap

-The new `Style` APIs allow to import other styles, change style configuration and control the merged style layers ordering.
-- `getStyleImports`, `removeStyleImport` controls style imports
-- `getStyleImportSchema` describes schema for the imported style fragment, that lists available configuration parameters
-- `getStyleImportConfigProperties`, `getStyleImportConfigProperty`, `setStyleImportConfigProperties`, `setStyleImportConfigProperty` controls the values of the configuration parameters for the imported style fragment defined by schema

 ## Known Issues / Coming Soon